RhetTbull/s3dict/README.md

        [data={}])
 ```

-Construct a new S3Dict object
+Construct a new S3Dict object.
+If `file_name` exists, restores state from file.
+If file_name does not exist, creates it and initializes it with any data passed in `data` argument.

 *Required arguments*
    - `bucket_name`: name of S3 bucket